 Who has the right of way?

-People walking generally have the right-of-way in parking area, especially when walking in designated crosswalks, sidewalks, or near store entrances.
+People walking generally have the right-of-way in a parking area, especially when walking in designated crosswalks, sidewalks, or near store entrances.
 Drivers are expected to stay alert and yield to people walking in these areas.
 However, right-of-way is not absolute—if a pedestrian steps into traffic unexpectedly or outside of a marked path in a parking lot in Michigan, fault may be shared in the accident.
 Our state follows a comparative negligence system, meaning both the driver and the person walking can be held partially responsible depending on the situation.
-Ultimately, drivers must exercise caution, and people walking should stay aware of their surroundings to avoid accidents.
+Ultimately, drivers must exercise caution, and people walking should stay aware of their surroundings to avoid crashes.

 How is fault determined in a pedestrian parking lot accident in Michigan?